The word Journey is defined:

 At that moment, I felt like I was the only person on the planet…as if the heavens were watching to see if I would figure out what God just did.

-An angel in the woods or…at a drive thru.
+With an angel in the woods or…at a Chick Fil A drive thru.

 He’s got this.
 He will sustain me for the journey ahead.
-Regardless of who is after me.
+No matter who the enemy is.

 Copyright © 2017 Keysha Thomaston®.
 All Rights Reserved.